hackondata/workshops/README.md

 #### How to communicate?

-Please view "Communication" tab on (FAQ)[http://hackondata.com/2017/index.html#faq]
+Please view "Communication" tab on [FAQ](http://hackondata.com/2017/index.html#faq)

 ## Schedule:

-The sessions will be delivered out by zoom.us ([link](https://zoom.us/j/558311905?pwd=7KDJdpU_dNA)).
+The sessions will be delivered out by zoom.us [Link to Session](https://zoom.us/j/558311905?pwd=7KDJdpU_dNA).
 Click on the session title to see the link for that session.
 All sessions will be recorded and published after the live session.

 Every Tuesday from 6:30pm to 8:30pm, starting on July 4, 2017 until the day of the hackathon.